Housing Authority of the City of Oklahoma City

 Additional Notes

-A separate waitlist has been created for families that qualify for the Mainstream Voucher program, which includes a non-elderly person(s) with disabilities.
+This is a separate waitlist for families that qualify for the Mainstream Voucher program, which includes a non-elderly person(s) with disabilities (18-61 years old).
+Proof of disability is required prior to placement.
 This does not affect placement on other waiting lists.

 Public Housing Waitlist